Search samples

 OKMWebservices ws = OKMWebservicesFactory.getInstance(host);

-Then should login using the method "login".
-You can access the "login" method from webservice object "ws" as is shown below:
+Then you should log in using the method "login".
+You can access the "login" method from the webservice object "ws" as shown below:

 ws.login(user, password);

-Once you are logged with the webservices the session is keep in the webservice Object.
-Then you can use the other API method
+Once you are logged in with the webservices, the session is kept in the webservice object.
+Then you can use the other API methods.

-At this point you can use all the Search methods from "search" class as is shown below:
+At this point you can use all the Search methods from the "search" class as shown below:

 ws.search.find(qParams, null)